GuideNepalTaxFDInvestingTDS

 Three things, in order:

-1. The 5% is real and final.
+1. The 6% is real and final.
 Every rupee of FD interest at a Nepali commercial bank is taxed at source.
 Your slab doesn't matter; the bank's deduction settles the tax.
 You don't need to declare it on your annual return.
+Anyone quoting 5% is using the pre-2080 rate.

 2. The Rs 25,000 exemption you've seen quoted is not yours unless you're depositing at a rural cooperative, micro-finance institution, postal saving bank, or rural development bank.
 Commercial bank FDs get TDS on rupee one.

-If your interest certificate shows a TDS rate other than 5% (whether higher or zero), email parjanya57@gmail.com with the bank name.
+If your interest certificate shows a TDS rate other than 6% (whether the older 5%, or zero), email parjanya57@gmail.com with the bank name.
 Comparison cases help future readers debug their own certificates faster.

 This post is part of the Nepal Money Basics guide — the tax section.